Linus4/eldritchinstinct/eldritch-instinct-srd.md

 When you have 0 HP, roll 1d10 without looking at the result.
 As soon as someone spends a round to check your vitals, reveal the die and look up the result on the Death Table.

 **Dying**: If you do not receive professional medical treatment within 1 hour, you must make a CON save.
-If you fail, make another Death Save.
+If you fail, make another death save.

 Professional medical treatment requires at least one 1 hour, a doctor and proper clinical instruments.
 Heals 1 HP and removes the Dying condition.